JeffreySarnoff/AngleBetweenVectors.jl/README.md

 [AngleBetweenVectors](https://github.com/JeffreySarnoff/AngleBetweenVectors.jl) exports `angle`.
 `angle(point1, point2)` determines the angle of their separation.
 The smaller of the two solutions is used.  `π` obtains If the points are opposed, [(1,0), (-1,0)]; so `0 <= angle(p1, p2) <= pi`.
-The same holds for `fastangle`.

 This function expects two points from a 2D, 3D ..
 ManyD space, in Cartesian coordinates.
+Tuples and Vectors are handled immediately (prefer Tuples for speed).
 To use another point representations, just define a `Tuple` constructor for it.
-Vectors, NamedTuples and SVectors have this already.
+NamedTuples and SVectors have this already.

 Most software uses `acos(dot(p1, p2) / sqrt(norm(p1) norm(p2))` instead.
 While they coincide often; it is exceedingly easy to find cases where `angle` is more accurate and then, usually they differ by a few ulps.
 Not always.